 - Professional development workshops (research safety, research ethics, science communication, information literacy, graduate school / career preparation).

-- A final projects day oral presentation at the UC San Diego Summer Research Conference (SRC).
+- A final projects day (oral presentation at the UC San Diego Summer Research Conference or a poster presentation).

 Each school emphasizes different research aspects related to the MRSEC, including soft materials and biomaterials, self-assembled materials, and computational design, and they share a set of core training elements focused on: research-critical instrumentation (electron microscopy, Raman and FTIR spectroscopy, x-ray and electron diffraction methods); integration of computational methods; critical laboratory safety and the safe handling of chemical, biological, and nanotechnological hazards; and research ethics.

-Expectations of Participants: Full-time commitment to immersive lab work and engagement in program activities (weekly Monday – Friday, 9am – 4pm), including presentation at the UC San Diego Summer Research Conference (SRC) in mid-August.
+Expectations of Participants: Full-time commitment to immersive lab work and engagement in program activities (Monday – Friday, 9am – 4pm), including presentation at the UC San Diego Summer Research Conference (SRC) in mid-August.

 Application: The different participant categories have different application processes (see below).
 The deadlines vary by participant category.
 In addition to completing a registration form, you will be asked to select a RIMSE school (and potential MRSEC faculty mentor) that best fits your interests, and to submit the following application materials: